realA10001986/Dash-Gauges/hardware/README.md

 [<img src="img/mydg3.jpg">](img/mydg3_l.jpg)

 The Dash Gauges consist of several parts:
 - A **Control Board**: Readily available at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-gauge-control-board/).
-Production data for a Control Board which allows using a wide range of meters is in the ["electronics"](/hardware/electronics) folder.
+If you want to make it yourself, the production data is in the ["electronics"](/hardware/electronics) folder.
 - The **gauges**: These are vintage meters made by Phaostron and Simpson and need to be sourced by the prop builder.
-In the picture above you see two Phaostron 631-15099 "Cyclic Trim" meters, and a Simpson model 49MC VU Meter disguised as the "Roentgens" gauge.
+In the picture above you see two modified Phaostron 631-15099 "Cyclic Trim" meters, and a Simpson model 49MC VU Meter disguised as the "Roentgens" gauge.
 Many other types of meters can be used.
 - Aluminium (Aluminum) **bezel**; can be purchased at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/).
 The measurements are in the ["enclosure"](/hardware/enclosure) folder of this repository.

 This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).